An American Hero

 Submit A Video

-Make your voice heard and submit a video for our Bradley Manning campaign.
+Make your voice heard and submit a video for our Chelsea Manning campaign.
 We may use it as a stand-alone video, in a short film, or in a future documentary

 There are two ways to participate: